renebarto/baremetal/doc/tutorials/21-gpio.md

   - Line 94-97: We unregister from the GPIO IRQ
 - Line 100-109: We implement the method `Initialize()`
   - Line 105-106: We protect against multiple initialization, as we did before
-  - Line 107-108: We register to the GPIO IRQ, and set the initialized flag
+  - Line 107-108: We register to the GPIO IRQ, and set the initialized flag.
+When an interrupt occurs, the local function `GPIOInterruptHandler()` is called
 - Line 111-125: We implement the method `ConnectInterrupt()`
   - Line 117: We verify that the `GPIOManager` was initialized
   - Line 119: We verify that the pin pointer is valid
   - Line 120-121: We extract the pin number and verify that it is valid
-  - Line 123-124: We verify that no interrupt handler was installed yet for the requested pin, and then save the pin
+  - Line 123-124: We verify that no interrupt handler was installed yet for the requested pin, and then register the pin
 - Line 127-141: We implement the method `DisconnectInterrupt()`
   - Line 133: We verify that the `GPIOManager` was initialized
   - Line 135: We verify that the pin pointer is valid